Avasam/Avasam.AutoSplitters/WitchWay/README.md

 ## Possible future improvements

-- Split on Red Door
-- Split on Blue Door
+- Split on Doors
-- Split on bucket level unlock
+- Split on more bucket level unlock